PG: Kyrie Irving, John Wall

 Irving has otherworldly ball-handling skills and can score with the best of them.
 Paired with his sweet shooting stroke, Irving will find himself in the race for a scoring title as he gets physically stronger.
 It’s a foregone conclusion that Irving is one of the top point guards in the league and in a few seasons, it’s not a stretch to predict he will be in MVP discussions.

 Like Irving, John Wall was the first overall pick in his draft.
 After being drafted in 2010, Wall was plagued by injuries and did not play more than 66 games in any of his three seasons.
 He spent much of the beginning of last season on the disabled list, but when Wall did return, he led the Wizards out of the mire.
 The Wizards won 4 games in 32 tries without Wall; with Wall, the Wizards went 24-25.

 After the All-Star break, Wall 20.7 points, 4.5 rebounds, 7.8 assists and 1.5 blocks in just 34.9 minutes per game.
 Barring injury, Wall can become one of the best scoring, rebounding and playmaking guards of the decade.

-Tags: Andre Drummond Anthony Davis Cleveland Cavaliers DeMarcus Cousins Denver Nuggets Detroit Pistons Dion Waiters Featured Golden State Warriors Harrison Barnes Indiana Pacers John Wall Kennenth Faried Klay Thompson Kyrie Irving New Orleans Pelicans Paul George Popular Sacramento Kings Washington Wizards
+Tags: Andre Drummond Anthony Davis Cleveland Cavaliers DeMarcus Cousins Denver Nuggets Detroit Pistons Dion Waiters Golden State Warriors Harrison Barnes Indiana Pacers John Wall Kennenth Faried Klay Thompson Kyrie Irving New Orleans Pelicans Paul George Sacramento Kings Washington Wizards